rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Guia Configuração e Execução com NetBox.md

 ---

-The `.conf` configuration file provides a structured way to define the variables necessary for topology export.
-It is particularly useful when you want to reuse the same configurations or when there are many options to define.
+The `.conf` configuration file provides a structured way to define the variables required for topology export.
+It is particularly useful when you want to reuse the same settings or when there are many options to define.

 Of course, here is the configuration file with a detailed explanation for each field: